 Course Description

 Do you want to bring a Christian worldview to your career and community?
 The MA integrates cutting-edge principles in theology, leadership, and contextual studies with Biblical values, to equip professionals like you in all contexts.
 The course draws on our established areas of expertise while expanding the offerings to general subject areas such as history and communication.
-The purpose of this program is to provide an advanced body of knowledge and professional application for graduates in a variety of contexts in these key areas of specialisation.
+The purpose of this program is to provide an advanced body of knowledge and professional application for graduates in a variety of context.

 The MA course structure is based on three semesters, with 4 subjects taught in each semester, comprising:

-To qualify for award of the degree of Master of Arts a candidate shall complete at least 120 credit points, including satisfactory completion of the core subjects.
+To qualify for award of the degree of Master of Arts a candidate shall accrue an aggregate of at least 120 credit points, including satisfactory completion of the core subjects.

 For more information see the Student Handbook.